Rishi-kaul/Music-in-me/README.md

    ```
    https://github.com/Rishi-kaul/Music-in-me.git
    ```

-3. Open the `index.html` file in your web browser to start using Music in Me.

 ### Future Improvements
 While Music in Me provides a basic Spotify-like experience, there are several ways it could be expanded and improved: